-- Demonstrate a holistic, systematic and sophisticated understanding of the concepts, issues, and theories that are central to sustainability thinking and adaptation planning (e.g. urgency of environmental change, vulnerability, adaptive capacity, and resilience building); - Demonstrate a critical understanding of the potential nature and scope of the complex interactions between, and the interconnectedness of, the variety of factors that influence sustainability and adaptation planning; - Present a sophisticated appreciation of the influence that political, social, cultural and noncultural perspectives can have on sustainability and adaptation planning processes within the wider perspective; - Demonstrate through reasoned argument the ability to integrate and rationalize the influences that the multiple environmental concerns facing humanity have on sustainability and adaptation planning decision-making processes; - Clearly understand the theories and processes of team work and how these facilitate selfreflective practice.
+- Demonstrate a holistic, systematic and sophisticated understanding of the concepts, issues, and theories that are central to sustainability thinking and adaptation (e.g. urgency of environmental change, vulnerability, adaptive capacity, and resilience building); - Demonstrate a critical understanding of the potential nature and scope of the complex interactions between, and the interconnectedness of, the variety of factors that influence sustainability and adaptation within the built environment; - Present a sophisticated appreciation of the influence that political, social, cultural and noncultural perspectives can have on sustainability and adaptation processes within the wider perspective of the built environment; - Demonstrate through reasoned argument the ability to integrate and rationalize the influences that the multiple environmental concerns facing humanity have on sustainability and adaptation decision-making processes related to built environment; - Clearly understand the theories and processes of team work and how these facilitate selfreflective practice.